mnr/writing-wip/kwak-anthology.md

 Despite expressing disinterest, Araci made notes; Farj, Broin, and Nilsson knew Dakota Williams.
 They knew she was working with Abundancy.
 They didn't act surprised to hear of her death.
 They either had a search on Dakota and had turned up a police report, or they had killed her themselves.
 The former was likely, the latter would be interesting.
 Araci pursued a hunch.

-"I'm also investigating the whereabouts of Robin Lopez.
-They seem to be related."
+"I'm also investigating the whereabouts of Robin Lopez."

 Farj again muted and conferred, then answered Araci.
 "We can't speculate on the relationship between Ms. Williams and Mr. Lopez.
 We know Ms. Williams owns a Hestia Oven, but that unit has not responded to our pings for several weeks.
 Ms. Williams has refused to allow us to provide maintenance, so we aren't liable for any resulting malfunction."